ikai/App-Engine-Java-Mapper-API-demos/README.txt

-Demonstrates a bunch of useful Mappers.
+Demonstrates a bunch of useful Mappers for use with the App Engine Mapreduce library

 The Mapper library can be found here: